cristinecula/slate/source/includes/_examples.md

 The embed code is featured on the composition's page.
 Just copy and paste the code to the desired location on the website and the Widgetic SDK will transform the anchor tag into the actual widget.

+You can choose the resize behaviour using the `data-resize` attribute.

 ### iframe

 > iframe embed